luke-hill/otb-academy/kata-supermarket/README.md

 # Kata - The supermarket

 Welcome to Luke's Supermarket.
-Where we stock 5 goods, any of which can be offered on a 3for2 deal.
+Where we stock `5` goods (`peas, beans, wafers, christmas cards and orange juice`), any of which can be offered on a 3for2 deal.

 The goods prices have been isolated inside `./lib/prices.rb` - The prices are stored in cents which is essentially pence in England

 The rules are maintained in `./lib/rules.rb` - Note as an MVP I've only created one - The 3for2 rule.
 More can be added

-##Logic
+## Logic

 Instantiate a Till object, which needs to be instantiated with an Array of strings.